ppoffice/hexo-theme-icarus/source/_posts/en/FAQ.md

 </div>
 </article>

-Icarus 4 runs on Node.js 12.4.0 or a newer version.
+Icarus 5 runs on Node.js 12.4.0 or a newer version.
-It also requires Hexo 5.0.2 or a newer version.
+It also requires Hexo 6.0.0 or a newer version.
 Apart from that, make sure you have all the Node.js dependencies installed.
-You can find them in the `peerDependencies` section of the [`<icarus_directory>/package.json`](https://github.com/ppoffice/hexo-theme-icarus/blob/master/package.json) file.
+You can find them in the `dependencies` section of the [`<icarus_directory>/package.json`](https://github.com/ppoffice/hexo-theme-icarus/blob/master/package.json) file.
 Also, remove all unused Node.js dependencies from your site, or they may cause strange problems to